The US Capitol in Washington DC. MSL: Government Procurement Law

 Become a government contracts expert in the world's preeminent government procurement law program.

-The diverse curriculum of this concentration, taught by world-renowned faculty, equips you with a richer understanding of how procurement systems operate, both in the United States and abroad, and exposes students to varying perspectives on emerging issues in the law.
-Through this master's law degree program, we provide graduates with the knowledge, connections, and opportunities to become future leaders and policymakers in the acquisition community domestically and abroad.
+The Master of Studies in Law (MSL) is a graduate degree built for professionals who want advanced legal training without becoming attorneys.
+The diverse curriculum of our Government Procurement Law concentration, taught by world-renowned faculty, equips you with a richer understanding of how procurement systems operate, both in the United States and abroad, and exposes students to varying perspectives on emerging issues in the law.
+We provide our graduates with the knowledge, connections, and opportunities to become future leaders and policymakers in the acquisition community, both domestically and abroad.

 Request Information